 How an Experienced Personal Injury Lawyer Can Help

 An experienced attorney can be helpful for a variety of reasons.
 First of all, an experienced personal injury attorney will have experience assessing claims similar to yours.
 An attorney can help you decide if you should pursue legal action by assessing the strength of your case.
-It's in the attorney's best interest to give you a true and honest assessment of the strength of your claim because usually personal injury attorneys work on a contingency fee basis.
-So, if you don't win, they don’t get paid.
+It's in the attorney's best interest to give you a true and honest assessment of the strength of your claim.
+This is because personal injury attorneys usually work on a contingency fee basis so if you don't win, they don't get paid.

 Dealing with injuries can be very emotional, which could prevent you from seeing the facts clearly.
 An attorney can provide an objective opinion about your situation.
-For example, you may want to make a rash decision if you're offered a settlement, but an attorney will be able to stay objective and give you advice on if you should hold out for a better offer.
+For example, you may want to make a rash decision if you're offered a settlement, but an attorney will be able to stay objective and give you advice on whether or not you should hold out for a better offer.

-An attorney will be able to work though the often complicated legal procedures, confusing medical terms, and paperwork that are common to many personal injury cases.
-In addition, an attorney will often have a team of investigators and support staff to help him or her with preparing your case.
-With the attorney and his or her staff working on your case, you can focus on getting better and returning back to your normal life.
+An attorney will be able to work through the complicated legal procedures, confusing medical terms, and mounds of paperwork that are common to many personal injury cases.
+In addition, an attorney will often have a team of investigators and support staff to help them with preparing your case.
+With the attorney and their staff working on your case, you can focus on getting better and returning to your normal life.

 An attorney will also have experience working with other lawyers and insurance companies.
-Many times if the opposing side has an attorney, you're at a disadvantage if you don't have one as well.
+Under many circumstances, if the opposing side has an attorney and you don't, you're at a disadvantage.
 Although an attorney is required to be ethical, that doesn't mean that they can't use legal tactics to put them at an advantage over a non-lawyer.
-Similarly, insurance companies can be difficult to work with and an attorney wouldn't be confused by their tactics or feel pressured to settle for an unsatisfactory amount.
+Similarly, insurance companies can be difficult to work with and an attorney won't be confused by their tactics or feel pressured to settle for an unsatisfactory amount.

 Hiring a Personal Injury Attorney

 If you or someone close to you has been injured and you believe that someone else is at fault, you may want to meet with a local personal injury attorney.
-The attorney injury intake questionnaire and checklist of documents to bring to your meeting available in this section can help you prepare for your meeting.
+The resources linked below are also helpful in navigating any situation where you need the assistance of a personal injury attorney.

 Learn About Using a Personal Injury Lawyer